hausbus/ioBroker.hausbus_de/README.md

 ## Installation <a name="installation"></a>
 This adapter is available as stable release in the official ioBroker catalog.<br>
 It's recommended to install it directly from the catalog within ioBroker.<br>
+If you need a newer version than available in the official ioBroker catalog you can also directly install this version here from github<br>
 If you are facing any problems or bugs please contact info@haus-bus.de<br>

 ## Setup